Thijzert123/packrinth/CLI_HELP.md

 * `--no-alpha` — Don't allow alpha releases to be added to branch files
 * `--no-beta` — Don't allow beta releases to be added to branch files
+* `-D`, `--allow-dirty` — If the modpack is in a Git repository, allow updating even if there are uncommitted changes